MicrosoftDocs/sdk-api/sdk-api-src/content/strsafe/nf-strsafe-stringcbgetsexw.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - StringCbGetsExW
+ - strsafe/StringCbGetsExW
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - HeaderDef
 api_location:
  - Strsafe.h
 api_name:
  - StringCbGetsEx
  - StringCbGetsExA
  - StringCbGetsExW
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # StringCbGetsExW function

 ## -description

 Gets one line of text from stdin, up to and including the newline character ('\n').
 The line of text is copied to the destination buffer, and the newline character is replaced with a null character.
 The size of the destination buffer is provided to the function to ensure that it does not write past the end of this buffer.
 <div class="alert"><b>Note</b>  This function can only be used inline.</div><div> </div><b>StringCbGetsEx</b> adds to the functionality of <a href="https://docs.microsoft.com/windows/desktop/api/strsafe/nf-strsafe-stringcbgetsa">StringCbGets</a> by returning a pointer to the end of the destination string as well as the number of bytes left unused in that string.
 Flags may also be passed to the function for additional control.